-Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with both Southern California locals and tourists competing for coveted boarding passes to its virtual queue.
-This ride guide will answer frequently asked questions, and step-by-step app strategy for the Galaxy’s Edge E-Ticket.
-(Updated April 26, 2021.)
+Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with California locals and tourists competing for coveted boarding passes to its virtual queue.
+This ride guide answers frequently asked questions, with step-by-step strategy for the Galaxy’s Edge E-Ticket.
+(Updated September 27, 2021.)

 Meaning that if you aren’t up early, don’t follow the right steps, and have a good strategy, you probably will not be riding the park’s most popular rides.
 As we cover in our spoiler-free Star Wars: Rise of the Resistance Review, this is one of Imagineering’s all-time greatest feats.
 It’s absolutely worth the effort.
 We’ve witnessed countless guests leaving Disneyland with dejected faces each morning upon the realization that they won’t be able to ride.
 Read this, and avoid becoming one of them…